Internment of Japanese Americans: Student leave to attend Eastern colleges

-Yale

-Nisei Attending Eastern colleges at the End of WWII

 The NJASRC ceased operations on June 7, 1946.
-After the internment camps had been shut down, releasing many Issei parents with little belongings, many families followed the college students to the eastern cities where they attended school.
+After the incarceration camps had been shut down, releasing many Issei parents with little belongings, many families followed the college students to the eastern cities where they attended school.
 In 1980, former Nisei students formed the NSRC Nisei Student Relocation Commemorative Fund.
 In 2021, The University of Southern California apologized for discriminating against Nisei students.
 It issued posthumous degrees to the students whose educations were cut short or illegitimated, having already issued degrees to those surviving.

 Loyalty questions and segregation

 In early 1943, War Relocation Authority officials, working with the War Department and the Office of Naval Intelligence, circulated a questionnaire in an attempt to determine the loyalty of incarcerated Nisei men they hoped to recruit into military service.
 The "Statement of United States Citizen of Japanese Ancestry" was initially given only to Nisei who were eligible for service (or would have been, but for the 4-C classification imposed on them at the start of the war).
 Authorities soon revised the questionnaire and required all adults in camp to complete the form.
 Most of the 28 questions were designed to assess the "Americanness" of the respondent — had they been educated in Japan or the U.S.? were they Buddhist or Christian? did they practice judo or play on a baseball team?
 The final two questions on the form, which soon came to be known as the "loyalty questionnaire", were more direct:

 Across the camps, people who answered No to both questions became known as "No Nos".

 While most camp inmates simply answered "yes" to both questions, several thousand — 17 percent of the total respondents, 20 percent of the Nisei — gave negative or qualified replies out of confusion, fear or anger at the wording and implications of the questionnaire.
 In regard to Question 27, many worried that expressing a willingness to serve would be equated with volunteering for combat, while others felt insulted at being asked to risk their lives for a country that had imprisoned them and their families.
 An affirmative answer to Question 28 brought up other issues.
 Some believed that renouncing their loyalty to Japan would suggest that they had at some point been loyal to Japan and disloyal to the United States.
-Many believed they were to be deported to Japan no matter how they answered; they feared an explicit disavowal of the Emperor would become known and make such resettlement extremely difficult.
+Many believed they were to be deported to Japan no matter how they answered, they feared an explicit disavowal of the Emperor would become known and make such resettlement extremely difficult.

 On July 15, 1943, Tule Lake, the site with the highest number of "no" responses to the questionnaire, was designated to house inmates whose answers suggested they were "disloyal".
 During the remainder of 1943 and into early 1944, more than 12,000 men, women and children were transferred from other camps to the maximum-security Tule Lake Segregation Center.